entelecheia/dotfiles/docs/usage/aliases.md

 39. `dkcc`: This alias is for displaying the docker-compose configuration.

-I apologize for the interruption.
-Let's continue with the rest of the aliases.

 40. `dkb`: This is an alias for building an image from a Dockerfile.

 41. `dkr`: This is an alias for running a command in a new Docker container.